What is Fantasy Congress?

 Short answer: Fantasy sports for U.S. politics.

-Long answer: Fantasy Congress is an online game where data about congressional elections is converted into points.
-Like fantasy sports, you can play with friends or people all over the country.
-Players choose congressional candidates for their team(s) and acquire points based on real life data we collect about the candidates.
+Long answer: Fantasy Congress is an online game where data about members of congress is converted into points.
+Players select members of congress for their team(s) and acquire points based on real life data we collect about congress.
+Like fantasy sports, teams compete in small groups called leagues.
+At the end of the "season", each team with the most points in their league wins.

 How to play